-Along with a reliable internet connection, it is suggested that online delegates use a microphone-equipped headset or earphones (Bluetooth or wired) to reduce feedback, better hear the audio, and block background noises when speaking to the Moderator.
-When you plug in your headset or turn on your earphones, you will need to ensure that the computer's settings have been fixed so that the speaker is your headset, and the microphone is also your headset.
-This is a critical part of your set up so that when you queue to speak, you will minimize any technical difficulties.
+Along with a reliable internet connection, it is suggested that online delegates use a microphone-equipped headset or earphones (Bluetooth or wired) to reduce audio feedback, allow you to better hear the audio of the Annual Meeting, and to block background noises when speaking to the Moderator.
+When you plug in your headset or turn on your earphones, you will need to ensure that your computer's settings have been set so that the "speaker" is your headset, and the "microphone" is also your headset.
+This is a critical part of your set up so that when you queue to speak through the LUMI platform, Zoom is set up with the correct speaker and microphone.
+This will minimize any technical difficulties.